Internships & Externships

 The Civil Remedies Division (“CRD”) provides staff support for the Administrative Law Judges (“ALJs”) assigned to the DAB.
 The ALJs are qualified under the Federal Administrative Procedure Act to conduct hearings on the record.
 Generally, the ALJ decision is an initial decision that may be appealed to the Board.
 If the ALJ decision is not appealed, it represents the final administrative decision.

-CRD ALJs also provide hearings and issue initial agency decisions regarding CMPs proposed by CMS under the Health Insurance Portability and Accountability Act of 1996.
+CRD ALJs also provide hearings and issue initial agency decisions regarding civil monetary penalties (CMPs) proposed by CMS under the Health Insurance Portability and Accountability Act of 1996.
 These ALJ decisions may be reviewed by the CMS Administrator or his or her delegate.
 In addition, CRD ALJs provide hearings in certain debt collection cases brought by the Social Security Administration (“SSA”), involving nonbargaining unit employees and debts, requiring an independent hearing officer.
 Finally, they provide hearings in cases in which the Center for Tobacco Products would like to impose CMPs and no-tobacco-sale orders on tobacco retailers who sell tobacco products to minors.

 Medicare Operations Division

 The Medicare Operations Division provides staff support to the Administrative Appeals Judges and Appeals Officers on the Medicare Appeals Council.
 The Council provides the final administrative review of claims for entitlement to Medicare and individual claims for Medicare coverage and payment filed by beneficiaries or health care providers/suppliers.